 While the advantages are clear, the disadvantage is that things can get a little crowded, at least when the entrance reducer is at its most restrictive gap.

 A grid of either metal or plastic is placed on top of the uppermost box in which the queen is to be allowed to roam.
-The holes in the grid are just large enough to allow worker bees through, but too small for the queen and drones to pass through.
-The queen and drones are therefore blocked from the boxes above the queen excluder.
+The holes in the grid are just large enough to allow workers and drone bees through, but too small for the queen to pass through.
+Therefore, the queen is excluded from the boxes above the queen excluder.

 There are various philosophies on the use of queen excluders and many beekeepers simply never use them.
 In fact, because they do slow down worker bees - those very bees that are creating honey! - the queen excluder is sometimes mischievously called a "honey excluder".